 DIRECT REPORTS TO: Director of Community Outreach

-Spay Neuter Network has an exciting opportunity for an animal welfare advocate.
+Spay Neuter Network has an exciting opportunity for a bilingual (Spanish/English) animal welfare advocate.
 We are looking for community outreach liaisons for specific areas of South and Southeast Dallas.
 This individual must have a passion for making a difference for pets and pet parents, but also communities.
 You must have fantastic community and public relations skills with an ability to speak to leadership and grassroots community members and well as pet owners.
 You must also love problem solving, but a desire to show outcomes through data.

 You will be responsible for oversight and facilitation of our strategic community wide spay/neuter program, develop and institute an educational program for the community, train and organize volunteers for outreach programs.
 Identify target locations for mobile spay/neuter clinic and/or transports, arrange dates and parking locations, develop marketing plan for serving the area, build relationships with local businesses and customers and ensure success of the spay neuter program in your territory.
 Identify and build relationships with government officials, local business owners and traditional media to develop partnerships.
 You will also work with shelters, rescue groups and other animal welfare organizations as it pertains to you area.
 You will work closely with the project manager to ensure goals are on target.

 Essential and other important responsibilities and duties may include, but are not limited to, the following: